tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/list-network-interface-cards-within-a-subscription.md

 ---
 # List network interface cards within a subscription

-This operations lists all network interface cards within a subscription.
+This operation lists all network interface cards within a subscription.

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).